PingPongun/vcmi/launcher_v2/README.md

 - Check VDirs corectness & consistence with VCMI_dirs.cpp
 - reuse VCMI_dirs.cpp ???
 - advanced homm data verify
-- add chinese font OR better start using system fonts
 - start client with args
 - migrate translations

 ### Nice to have

-- incremental mod update (git?)
+- incremental mod update (git?, using sparse git (currently not supported by any library) can also enable instaling separete submods, which is usefull if they are dependencies of another mods)
 - vcmi updater
 - handle errors (not just ignore them)
 - even further reduce android/java code